felipehaack/jMangaDownloader/README.md

 jMangaDownloader.struct.batoto.manga.chapters.limit.start = -1;
 jMangaDownloader.struct.batoto.manga.chapters.limit.end = -1;
 ```
-- PS: The -1 negative number tell to the API to download all chapters.
+- PS: The -1 tell to the API to download all chapters.
-- Now, you can to do the same way for mangareader, like change the URL and if you wish, adding a start or end point.
+- Now, you can to do the same for mangareader, like change the URL and if you wish, adding a start or end point.

 ### Finally